Last weekend, most of us in the United States had set our clocks forward one hour for our springtime jump into Daylight Saving Time (DST).

 The result is that no time is created or lost in the process, merely the perception by some that they actually gained something through this temporal sleight of hand.

-So, what will you do with all this extra time that you save?Do you think Daylight Saving Time actually saves time?
+So, what will you do with all this extra time that you save?Do you think Daylight Savings Time actually saves time?
 Click To Tweet